ICANN to expand top level domains despite critics

 Strickling also urged ICANN to do a better job of identifying who controls particular websites, with the goal of being able to aid law enforcement if the sites are used for criminal activity.

-But Dan Jaffe, a lobbyist with the American Advertising Federation, worried that companies would be forced to spend millions not only to monitor their trademarks in top level domains but in the proliferating number of websites.
+But Dan Jaffe, Executive Vice President of Government Relations for the Association of National Advertisers, worried that companies would be forced to spend millions not only to monitor their trademarks in top level domains but in the proliferating number of websites.

 "The problem is the history and the history has been that ICANN has not been responsive," said Jaffe.